The way a neighborhood looks and feels when you walk or drive around it, from

 Notable & Unique: Car Ownership

-the N Rome Ave / W Green St neighborhood have a highly unusual car ownership.
+exclusive analysis shows that the N Rome Ave / W Green St neighborhood has

 41.4% of the households in this neighborhood don't own a car at